ak4774blog/ak4774blog.github.io/_posts/2025-07-08-row-reduction-transpose.md

 ---

-Additionally, there are three main types of $n\times n$ elementary matrices, which can be found by "slicing" the $2 \times 2$ elementary matrices symetrically into an identity matrix:
+Additionally, there are three main types of $n\times n$ elementary matrices, which can be found by "slicing" the $2 \times 2$ elementary matrices symmetrically into an identity matrix:

 Type 1: One off-diagonal entry $a$ is added to the identity matrix.
-Simply stated, you just place a entry above one of the numbers on the diagonals.
-When multiplying this elementary matrix by a matrix $X$, the result is to, for $a$ in the $i, j$ position, add $a$ of $X$ to row $i$.
-This is just adding the entries of one row to the entries of another row.
+Simply stated, you just place an entry above one of the numbers on the diagonals.
+When multiplying this elementary matrix by a matrix $X$, the result is to, for $a$ in the $i, j$ position, add $a$ times row $j$ of $X$ to row $i$.
+This is just adding a multiple of the entries of one row to the entries of another row.

 Type 2: The $i$-th and $j$-th diagonal entries of the identity matrix are replaced with a zero, and the 1's are added in the $(i,j)$ and $(j,i)$ positions.
 Simply stated, in the middle, you make a $2\times 2$ square with corners alternating $0$'s and $1$'s with a $1$ in the middle.
-Generally, you choose two arbritrary rows of the matrix and swap them.
+Generally, you choose two arbitrary rows of the matrix and swap them.

 Type 3: One diagonal entry of the identity matrix is replaced by a nonzero scalar $c$.
 Simply stated, one of the numbers on a diagonal is replaced with the scalar $c$.
 When multiplying this elementary matrix by a matrix $X$, the result is to multiply row $i$ of $X$ by a nonzero scalar $c$.